BigNoid/script.skinshortcuts/README.txt

-Huge thanks to Ronie, whose code for listing plugins is used in this script Equally huge thanks to Ronie and `Black, for their favourites code used in this script More huge thanks to BigNoid, for the ability to edit shortcuts
+Huge thanks to Ronie, whose code for listing plugins is used in this script Equally huge thanks to Ronie and `Black, for their favourites code used in this script More huge thanks to BigNoid, for the ability to edit shortcuts And the biggest thanks of all to Annie and my family, for feature suggestions, testing and shouting at me when I broke things